Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 18.25.46 UTC
+- WIB: Senin, 18 Agustus 2025 20.00.48 UTC
-- WITA: Senin, 18 Agustus 2025 19.25.46 UTC
+- WITA: Senin, 18 Agustus 2025 21.00.48 UTC
-- WIT: Senin, 18 Agustus 2025 20.25.46 UTC
+- WIT: Senin, 18 Agustus 2025 22.00.48 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: inspirational
+Kategori: motivational